watsondoc/TestProject/README.md

 ### Preparation

+* Make sure https://jsonplaceholder.typicode.com is available for you
-Go to Script folder and runs sh script, it will start a docker container with a proper settings
+* Go to Script folder and run sh script, it will start MySql docker container with proper settings

 ### Api
 * Navigate to Api folder and run npm install